-To quantify the benefits of CRISPR-Cas induction, we sought to express the CRISPR-Cas system from a tracr-L independent promoter at levels similar to the un-induced native system.
-Ultimately, after much trial and error, we settled on the Pconst promoter which expressed Cas9 at levels 2X higher than uninduced wild-type cells (Fig. 2B).
-Practically, this means that in assays comparing Pcas and Pconst cells, Pcas cells are at an initial disadvantage which is maintained during exposure to phages with non-inducing Acrs (Fig. 2E).
-In contrast, when Pcas and Pconst cells break even against a phage with an inducing Acr (Fig. 3A, S4B-C), we interpret this as Pcas "winning" relative to Pconst and attribute that advantage to Cas induction.
+To quantify the benefits of CRISPR-Cas induction, we sought to express the CRISPR-Cas system from a tracr-L independent promoter at levels similar to the uninduced native system.
+Ultimately, after much trial and error, we settled on the Pconst promoter, which expressed Cas9 at levels 2× higher than uninduced WT cells (Figure 2B).
+Practically, this means that in assays comparing Pcas and Pconst cells, Pcas cells are at an initial disadvantage, which is maintained during exposure to phages with non-inducing Acrs (Figure 2E).
+In contrast, when Pcas and Pconst cells break even against a phage with an inducing Acr (Figures 3A, S4C, and S4D), we interpret this as Pcas "winning" relative to Pconst and attribute that advantage to Cas induction.
+However, Pcas cells strongly outperform Pconst during longer infection timescales against inducing Acr-phages and under increasing infection pressure (Figures 2E and 3D), despite the initial disadvantage of Pcas.
+It also is notable that the higher levels of Cas9 in Pconst cells result in an advantage against noninducing Acr-phages.
+We speculate that species without tracr-L, such as S. thermophilus, may have an advantage against such phages from higher basal levels of CRISPR-Cas expression.
+Whether such strains indeed have higher levels of basal expression or are natively repressed in some other fashion remains an open question.
+Finally, it remains unclear if and how such strains would tolerate the auto-immunity that may be associated with higher basal CRISPR-Cas expression.

-We show that a small cellular benefit of induction in a single phage lytic cycle can nonetheless lead to a significant disparity in phage replication, resulting in (i) lower MOIs and (ii) higher levels of Cas9 RNP during subsequent infections.
-As a result, the benefits of induction are most pronounced during simultaneous infections (Fig. 3D, S3E) and over longer periods of time (Fig. 2D-E, 3C).
-This strategy of preparing cells for future infections dovetails nicely with previous work showing that phage-encoded Acrs often exert their effects through cooperation.
-In this model, a single Acr-phage is killed by the CRISPR-Cas system, but not before depositing Acrs that leave host cells immunocompromised and more easily overcome by subsequent Acr-phage infections.
+We show that a small cellular benefit of induction in a single phage lytic cycle can nonetheless lead to a significant disparity in cell lysis and phage replication during a single infective round.
+As a result, during the next infective round, the multiplicity of infection is lower, and cells have higher levels of Cas9 RNP at the time of infection.
+The benefits of induction are therefore most pronounced after multiple infections, which can occur over longer periods of time (Figures 2D, 2E, and 3C) or even during a simultaneous initial infection (Figures 3D and S3E).
+These observations dovetail nicely with previous work showing that phage-encoded Acrs often exert their effects through cooperation.34,35 In this model, a single Acr-phage is killed by the CRISPR-Cas system, but not before depositing Acrs that leave host cells immunocompromised and more easily overcome by subsequent Acr-phage infections.
 By triggering CRISPR-Cas induction, tracr-L therefore protects against future infections by attenuating the immunocompromised state.
-During temperate AP1.1 phage infection, a benefit of induction can be realized within a single infection for both lytic replication and lysogenic conversion (Fig. 4B), in contrast to lytic phage A1 infections for which survival benefits were more noticeable at higher MOIs (Fig. 3D, S3E).
-The basis for this discrepancy between phage A1 and AP1.1 could be due to differences in the strength of the spacers studied, the timing and intensity of Acr expression, as well as other phage lifestyle differences.
+During temperate AP1.1 phage infection, a benefit of induction can be realized within a single infection for both lytic replication and lysogenic conversion (Figure 4B), in contrast to lytic phage A1 infections, for which survival benefits were more noticeable at higher MOIs (Figures 3D and S3E).
+The basis for this discrepancy between phage A1 and AP1.1 could be due to differences in the strength of the spacers studied and the timing and intensity of Acr expression, as well as other phage lifestyle differences.

-Evolutionary perspectives on tracr-L and Acr-phages
+Evolutionary perspectives on tracr-L and Acr phages